-Freelearners CIC is committed to equality and diversity and providing equal access to services, information and jobs in line with our aims and values and current legislation.
-We are committed to creating and maintaining an environment which provides equality of opportunity and freedom from unlawful discrimination on the grounds of race, sex, pregnancy and maternity, marital or civil partnership status, gender reassignment, disability, religion or beliefs, age or sexual orientation.
+Freelearners CIC is committed to encouraging equality and diversity and providing equal access to services, information and jobs in line with our aims and values and current legislation.
+We are committed to creating and maintaining an environment which provides equality of opportunity and freedom from unlawful.
 This Policy aims to remove any unfair and discriminatory practices and is committed to actively opposing all forms of discrimination.